jiaming-sec/hands-on-lab-projects/SOC_Labs/Phishing! - Capturing Credentials/README.md

 - **Be cautious of email links**: Always verify the URL before entering login details.
 - **Use Multi-Factor Authentication (MFA)**: This adds an extra layer of security.
 - **Report phishing attempts**: If you receive a suspicious email, report it to your security team.

+### How to Defend Against Phishing Attacks
+✅ Verify URLs before entering login credentials.
+✅ Be skeptical of urgent or unexpected login requests.
+✅ Never reuse passwords across multiple sites.
+✅ Enable Multi-Factor Authentication (MFA).
+✅ Report suspicious emails to your IT security team.